adeoladev/laraboard/README.md

 ## Cons
 - No captcha system
-- No greentext or spoilers
+- No green-text or spoiler text
 - Buggy video uploads (ffmpeg errors)

 ## Installation